tedhtchang/aiu-fms-testing-utils/README.md

 ### Small Toy

 The `small-toy.py` is a slimmed down version of the Big Toy model.
-The purpose of this model is to demostrate how to run a tensor parallel model with the FMS on AIU hardware.
+The purpose of this model is to demonstrate how to run a tensor parallel model with the FMS on AIU hardware.

 ```bash
 cd ${HOME}/aiu-fms-testing-utils/scripts